Hunterszone/MyWebProjects/Apps4Web/WebSiteProject/README.md

 - put the web site resources into c:\xampp\htdocs ( C or whatever drive it exists in).
 - access the localhost:8080/index.php in your browser

 NB: port number could vary, depends on your preferences

+## II.
+Setup DBs
+- create DB **users** and **password_reset_temp**, in order to store your users details and
+the temp keys, that are generated on password reset

+NB: you can also create your own collection of avatars, in order to use the 'upload avatar' engine

+## III.
+Setup SMTP server
+- you can use the hMailServer, in order to prepare your own SMTP Sever and to dispatch emails on user events

+NB: change the SMTP server settings accordingly